Best Back Workout Exercises For Building Muscle

 Barbell Deadlift

 The deadlift is an absolute must-have in pretty much any gym program.
 Being a compound movement, it has multiple benefits for multiple muscle groups.
-You may think it’s more of a leg day workout, and that can certainly be the case, but it also has it’s place in any well-rounded back workout program.
+You may think it’s more of a leg day workout, and that can certainly be the case, but it also has its place in any well-rounded back workout program.

-As with other compound movements, technique and form are far more important than the amount of weight you load onto the bar.
-You don’t want to mess the deadlift up, as it has the potential to really cause some damage if performed incorrectly.
+As with other compound movements, technique, and form are far more important than the amount of weight you load onto the bar.
+You don’t want to mess the deadlift up, as it has the potential to cause some damage if performed incorrectly.
 If you’re adding the deadlift to your back workout program, then you want to aim for a lower number of reps, with a slightly higher weight.

 How to perform: Load your weight onto the bar and stand with your feet underneath it, shoulder-width apart.